 The Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition (DSM-IV) states that in order for it to be diagnosed, certain criteria must be met, the details of which are beyond the scope of this article.
 The gist is the following: Qualitative impairment in social interaction, qualitative impairments in communication and restricted repetitive and stereotyped patterns of behavior, interests and activities.
 Delays or abnormal functioning in at least one of the following areas, with onset prior to age 3 years: (1) social interaction, (2) language as used in social communication, or (3) symbolic or imaginative play.
 The disturbance must not also be better accounted for by Rett’s Disorder or Childhood Disintegrative Disorder.

 The number of children diagnosed has skyrocketed over the last decade.
 A 2009 article in the journal Pediatrics estimates that 1 out of 91 individuals can be placed into ASD.
 It occurs four times more in males than females.
 Many wonder how this prevalence has increased more than tenfold over the past 20 years.
-Three main answers arise: a) awareness and diagnostic workup is much more prevalent and sophisticated, and b) more than ever the fetus and developing infants are exposed to chemicals and c) women are having children later in life and genetics—all of which increase the probability of ASD.
+Three main answers arise: a) awareness and diagnostic workup is much more prevalent and sophisticated, and b) more than ever the fetus and developing infants are exposed to chemicals and c) women are having children later in life and genetics—all of

 On the exposure front, there are more than 83,000 chemicals registered with the U.S. Environmental Protection Agency (EPA).
 Most of these have not been thoroughly tested for their effects on human health.
 The Centers for Disease Control’s (CDC) 2011 National Report on Human Exposure to Environmental Chemicals (NHANES), Fourth Report, presented data on 212 chemicals, including 75 measured for the first time in the U.S. population.
 In January 2010, a study by the University of California San Francisco confirmed that pregnant women carry multiple chemicals in their bodies that can be passed on to their fetus.
 Published in Environmental Health Perspectives, the study evaluated data collected by the U.S. Centers for Disease Control and Prevention in 2003-2004.
 Overall, 43 banned as well as currently used chemicals — including PCBs, organochlorine pesticides, PFCs, phenols, PBDE flame retardants, phthalates — were detected in 99-100% of over 250 pregnant women.
-Furthermore, the women in the study were tested for exposure to only a fraction of chemicals on the market, therefore suggesting that pregnant women are likely carrying and passing on to their fetuses many more chemicals than have been reported here.
+Furthermore, the women in the study were tested for exposure to only a fraction of chemicals on the market, therefore suggesting that pregnant women are likely carrying and passing on

 While the etiologies of ASD remain unknown, what we do know is that there are many concurrent medical problems which could exacerbate the disorder.
 For example, recent evidence reveals increased oxidative stress, decreased methylation capacity and transsulfuration (ability to detoxify), mitochondrial dysfunction (problems with being able to produce energy), increased toxic metal burden, intestinal dysbiosis (more bad guys in the gut than good guys) skewed toward an overgrowth of Clostridia species, immune dysregulation and hypoperfusion (low blood supply and flow) to the brain, just to name a few.
 Some studies suggest 88% of autistic children have lymphoid nodular hyperplasia in the GI tract, showing a chronic state of gastrointestinal inflammation.